MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

                                     read more information at:
                                         https://aka.ms/about-botframework-welcome-user";

-private const string PatternMessage = @"It is a good pattern to use this event to send general greeting
+private const string PatternMessage = @"It is a good pattern to use this event to send general greetings
                                         to user, explaining what your bot can do.
 In this example, the bot handles 'hello', 'hi', 'help' and 'intro.
 Try it now, type 'hi'";